Thunder get last word, oust Mavs in Game 5

-(The Sports Xchange) - Before the Dallas Mavericks tipped off in a crucial playoff game on Monday, team owner Mark Cuban decided to add a little spice to an already burning series with the Oklahoma City Thunder.
+OKLAHOMA CITY -- Before the Dallas Mavericks tipped off in a crucial playoff game Monday night, team owner Mark Cuban decided to add a little spice to an already burning series with the Oklahoma City Thunder.

 For most players, the comment would just be background noise.
 For someone like Westbrook, it was lighter fluid for an already burning motor.